-- 1. Seed source must be from the Colorado certification system from single hill field selections obtained from certified seed of Generation 5 or earlier generations or from a source with prior approval by PCS.
-Approved sources include other state or provincial labs, private labs, PVP owners, etc. - 2.
+- Seed source for nuclear production must be from the Colorado certification system from single hill field selections obtained from certified seed of Generation 5 or earlier generations or from a source with prior approval by PCS.
+Approved sources include other state or provincial labs, private labs, PVP owners, etc. - ii.
 Must be free of all visible disease symptoms.
-Testing for Clavibacter michiganensis subsp. sepedonicus will be handled as outlined in the "Protocol for Indexing and Confirmation of Diagnosis of Bacterial Ring Rot of Potato" (accepted 12/01 by the NPC U.S. Seed Potato Certification Subcommittee). - 3.
+Testing for Clavibacter michiganensis subsp. sepedonicus will be handled as outlined in the "Protocol for Indexing and Confirmation of Diagnosis of Bacterial Ring Rot of Potato" (accepted 12/01 by the NPC U.S. Seed Potato Certification Subcommittee). - iii.
 Mother plants: Those units (plantlets) initiated from field selected plants or tubers.
 All mother plants to be used for subsequent propagation must be tested and proven negative for the disease organisms.
 (See pg.
-10 for testing requirements) - 4.
-All clonebank in-vitro stocks are to be disease tested annually.
+5 for testing requirements). - iv.
+All clone bank in-vitro stocks are to be disease tested annually.
 (See pg.
-10 for testing requirements) - 5.
+5 for testing requirements). - v.
 Nuclear stocks: Those stocks derived from mother plants.
-These include material used in maintaining a clone bank, plantlets increased for use in production of in-vitro microtubers, microtubers, plantlets increased for use in field production of tubers, and minitubers produced in a greenhouse.
+These include material used in maintaining a clone bank, plantlets increased for use in production of invitro microtubers, plantlets increased for use in field production of tubers, and minitubers produced in a greenhouse.
 (See pg.
-10 for testing requirements)

-Plantlet/greenhouse production: Representative samples of micropropagated materials for use in field or greenhouse plantings, of not less than 10 units and not to exceed 1.0% of the planting stock, must be tested for PVX, PVS, and PVY to verify that such material still tests negative for these pathogens.
+5 for testing requirements). - 2.
+Plantlet/Greenhouse Production: representative samples of micro propagated materials for use in field or greenhouse plantings, of not less than 10 units and not to exceed 1.0% of the planting stock, must be tested for PVX, PVS, and PVY to verify that such material still tests negative for these pathogens.
 In the case of greenhouse production, the testing will take place between the time of first and second visual inspections.
 In the event that trace amounts of virus are detected, the grower will be informed of the results and have the seed lot in question classified accordingly upon completion of the Generation 1 field testing.
-Greenhouse stocks will have an additional test for the presence of Pectobacterium carotovora subspp. and Clavibacter michiganensis subsp. sepedonicus (Cms) completed at the same rate as above on the minitubers.
-A positive test for presence of Pectobacterium carotovora subspp. will result in downgrading of the stocks to Generation 2 for sale outside the originating grower's program.
-However, the contaminated stocks may be replanted for certification and entered as Generation 1 on the original grower's farm.
+Greenhouse stocks will have an additional test for the presence of Pectobacterium spp. and Clavibacter michiganensis subsp. sepedonicus (Cms) completed at the same rate as above on the minitubers.
+A positive test for presence of Pectobacterium spp. will result in downgrading of the stocks to Generation 2 for sale outside the originating grower's program. however, the contaminated stocks may be replanted for certification and entered as Generation 1 on the original grower's farm.
 Under certain circumstances an additional test for Phytophthora infestans will be performed on the minitubers brought in for testing.
+A positive result for either P. infestans or Cms will result in rejection of the lot(s) brought in for testing.
 A positive result for either P. infestans or Cms will result in rejection of the lot(s) from certification.